How to Answer the 20 Hardest Interview Questions

 The trap: The point of this awful question is to test your loyalty to your friend and company.

 How to answer: Before you answer, ask what the severity of the theft is.
-Then explain that if it’s something silly like a pen, you’ll remain loyal to your friend.
-If it’s something more serious you’ll have no choice but to turn them in as they are putting your job at risk too.
+Then explain that if it’s something silly like a pen, you’ll remain loyal to your friend but advise them to return it as it is company property after all.
+If it’s something more serious, you’ll have no choice but to turn them in as they are putting your job at risk too.

 10. ‘How did you make time for this interview?
 Where does your boss think you are right now?’